8 Different Types of Snakes in the Philippines

 Wagler Vipers are poisonous, much like all other pit vipers, although they aren’t thought to be very aggressive—especially not towards people.

-These types of snakes in the Philippines can be found sleeping on trees several feet above the ground, even though they are usually found in low foliage.
+These types of snakes can be found sleeping on trees several feet above the ground in the Philippines, even though they are usually found in low foliage.

-When this species is digesting its food, it will spend days at a time sleeping in trees.
-It can be found on the ground when it is looking for its next meal.
+When this species is digesting its food, it spends days at a time sleeping in trees.
+When it is looking for its next meal, it is found on the ground.

-Ezoic Wagler’s Pit Vipers typically consume small rodents like rats and certain birds.
-They use heat sensors on either side of their heads to identify prey at night.
+Ezoic Wagler’s Pit Vipers consume small rodents like rats and certain birds.
+At night, they use heat sensors on either side of their heads to identify prey.

 Males are easily distinguished from females because of their relatively slimmer build, lime green underbelly, red and cream spots/patches on the top of their body, and reddish-brown tail tips.